DalilaPirvu/Workable/README.md

 ** Jupyter Notebooks **

 Designed to interact with and demonstrate the usage of the functions provided in bubble_tools.py

-** w/ and wevolvebubble/: **
+** Folders w/ and wevolvebubble/: **

 These folders contain the codes necessary to run the simulations whose outputs are analyzed by the scripts in bubble_codes/.
 The output format of these simulations is assumed in the data extraction and analysis scripts.
-Additional details in triage.py and bubble_tools.py
+Additional details can be found in the documentation for triage.py and bubble_tools.py

 ### Run Simulations: